Menu

 The best premiums with benefits go to those with a high fitness level and no historical medical problems.

-Runners and the insurance sector benefit from the largest ever lifestyle study carried out to date.
-This was by Iowa State University, with 55,137 adult participants.
+Runners and the insurance sector benefit from the largest lifestyle study to date, which was conducted by Iowa State University and involved 55,137 adult participants.

-The study analysed the lifestyles of different groups of people with an average age of 44 years old.
-Among them were thousands of runners that revealed a lot of useful data for insurance rate-setters to understand the level of risk, or more the lack of risk, posed by regular runners.
+The study analysed the lifestyles of different groups of people, with an average age of 44.
+Thousands of runners were included, revealing valuable data for insurance rate-setters to understand the level of risk, or more accurately, the lack of risk posed by regular runners.

 The positive factors for runners include: